Welcome! This site was created to provide information about the many issues related to the federal Affordable Care Act (ACA).

-The law puts in place a significant number of health insurance reforms that have rolled out over the last three years.
-Some of the final and most notable changes of the law will take effect on January 1, 2014.
+The law puts in place a significant number of health insurance reforms that have rolled out since 2010.
+Some of the final and most notable changes of the law took effect on January 1, 2014.

 Starting January 1, 2014, you will no longer be declined coverage or charged extra for health insurance because of a health issue you have now or have had in the past.
 You will also be guaranteed a minimum set of health benefits known as “Essential Health Benefits”.

 There are a number of provisions throughout the law intended to help you afford coverage.
-Primary among the reforms is assistance for individuals and families to purchase health insurance through advanced premium tax credits and cost sharing reduction if medical services are necessary.
+Primary among the reforms is assistance for individuals and families to purchase health insurance through Advanced Premium Tax Credits and Cost Sharing Reduction benefits if medical services are necessary.